-UMass Amherst’s response to sexual harassment, sexual violence, dating violence, domestic violence, stalking, and other sexual misconduct are informed by best practices in providing survivor-centered, trauma informed support.
+UMass Amherst’s response to reports of sexual harassment, sexual violence, dating violence, domestic violence, stalking, and other forms of sexual misconduct are informed by ensuring that the university provides survivor-centered, trauma informed support.
 Coordinating a survivor-centered response includes:

 - Prioritizing the emotional and physical safety of the survivor

 - Providing access to confidential resources

 - Providing accurate information about resource and reporting options